The tenancy agreement is a legally binding agreement which sets out the social landlord's obligations to carry out repairs in the tenant's home.

 Taking over a tenancy

-When a tenant dies, you may take over the tenancy if you lived with the tenant in the property as your principal home and were the tenant's:
+You may ask to take over the tenancy if you lived with the tenant in the property as your principal home for at least 12 months on the date of their death.
+You also need to be the deceased tenant's

 - civil partner